grain-lang/grain/stdlib/uint16.md

 |type|description|
 |----|-----------|
 |`Bool`|`true` if the first value is greater than or equal to the second value or `false` otherwise|

-## Bitwise logic

-Boolean operations on the bits of Uint16 values.

 ### Uint16.**lnot**